Suki1207/responsive-web-design-certification/README.md

 <p>Each project demonstrates various aspects of responsive web design and was completed according to the guidelines provided by freeCodeCamp.</p>

 <h2>About the Certification</h2>
-<p>The Responsive Web Design Certification from freeCodeCamp is designed to equip learners with the skills and knowledge needed to create responsive and visually appealing web designs.
+<p>The <a href="https://www.freecodecamp.org/certification/sukis/responsive-web-design">Responsive Web Design Certification</a> from <a href="https://github.com/freeCodeCamp">freeCodeCamp</a> is designed to equip learners with the skills and knowledge needed to create responsive and visually appealing web designs.
 By completing these projects, I have demonstrated proficiency in HTML, CSS, and responsive web design principles.</p>